Table of Contents

 The body colors vary from broker to broker but are usually green, indicating a price rise, or red, reflecting a price decline.

-Doji candles’ importance is to indicate to investors that after a long green candle, the purchasing pressure starts to wane, or after a strong red candle, the panic selling will start to reduce.
+Doji candles’ importance is to indicate to investors that after a long green candle, the purchasing pressure starts to wane, or after a solid red candle, the panic selling will start to reduce.
 It leads to a balance between supply and demand.

 Learn the Graphical Analysis of Charts